Chezin/finwe/README.md

 By default, Turborepo will cache locally.
 To enable Remote Caching you will need an account with Vercel.
 If you don't have an account you can [create one](https://vercel.com/signup), then enter the following commands:

 ```
-cd my-turborepo
+$ cd finwe
-npx turbo login
+$ npx turbo login
 ```

 This will authenticate the Turborepo CLI with your [Vercel account](https://vercel.com/docs/concepts/personal-accounts/overview).

 Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your turborepo:

 ```
-npx turbo link
+$ npx turbo link
 ```
+## The 'web' application

+This application is the one where we will do most of the work.
+Our structure will work as follows:
+- Any static text is bundled by language on `/bundle/{language}.js`so that we have a bit of leeway if a multi-language application is needed.
+- `/pages` is where our routes will go
+- `/components` is where our components will go and so on..

+You get the point, right?

 ## Useful Links

-Learn more about the power of Turborepo:
+Turborepo:

 - [Pipelines](https://turbo.build/repo/docs/core-concepts/monorepos/running-tasks)

 - [Caching](https://turbo.build/repo/docs/core-concepts/caching)

 - [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching)

 - [Filtering](https://turbo.build/repo/docs/core-concepts/monorepos/filtering)

 - [Configuration Options](https://turbo.build/repo/docs/reference/configuration)

 - [CLI Usage](https://turbo.build/repo/docs/reference/command-line-reference)